The Four Lights of Advent: Weaving Waldorf Traditions into our Holiday Season

 The first year I made an Advent calendar, my daughter was two, and I tucked a small gift into each pocket.
 I quickly learned that a daily gift, even a tiny one, was too overwhelming!
 For the past two years, we’ve done more activities than gifts in our Advent calendar, which has been so much better for all of us.

-Below you’ll find links to each week of themed activities (coming soon):
+Below you’ll find links to each week of themed activities:

 I’d love to hear about your holiday season traditions in the comments!